Black History Month through the eyes of the Foundation community

 Sarah Mason-Case – 2017 Scholar

 “The context of Black History Month ought to remind scholars to reflect on their politics, disciplinary assumptions, stylistic forms, theoretical vocabularies and citations, which delimit how we approach and reproduce contemporary problems.
-There is, for example, growing momentum around the world to seek reparations for the legacies of colonialism (genocide, access to education, climate change).
-What might this say about liberal discourses of history, law, the individual, community and justice?”
+There is, for example, growing momentum around the world to seek reparations for the legacies of slavery and other forms of colonialism (policing, imprisonment, access to education, climate change).
+What might this say about liberal discourses of history, law, the individual, community and justice?